mattyoung101/omicron/documentation/docs/omicam.md

 ![Field file](images/field_file.png)
 _Figure 7: visualisation of the field data component of the field file.
 In the original 243x182 image, 1 pixel = 1cm_

-In theory, our optimisation problem could actually be represented as a non-linear least squares problem (rather than a non-linear derivative free problem), and could thus be solved using standard algorithms like the Gauss-Newton or Levenberg-Marquardt algorithms.
-However, due to a lack of mathematical knowledge I decided to just use the simpler derivative-free algorithm instead.

 With the robot's position now determined to the highest accuracy possible, the final step in the localisation process is to smooth and interpolate this coordinate.
 The optimisation algorithm can produce unstable results, especially in environments where the line is not very visible or mistaken for other objects on the field.
 Smoothing is currently